digiexe-official/Reviews/reviews/masterclass free trial.md

 MasterClass occasionally runs referral or gifting promotions that can unlock free access.
 Here’s how:

-**Buy One, Gift One:** Around holidays (Black Friday, Christmas, etc.), MasterClass often offers deals where you buy a membership and gift one free.
-Split the cost with a friend, and it’s like getting your subscription for half-price—or free if they cover it!
+**Buy One, Gift One:** Around holidays (Black Friday, Christmas, etc.), MasterClass often offers deals where you can buy a membership and receive one free as a gift.
+Split the cost with a friend, and it’s like getting your subscription for half the price—or even free if they cover it!
-**Referral Links:** Share your unique referral link with friends.
+**Referral Links:** Share your unique referral link with friends and family.
 If they sign up, you might earn free months or even a year of access.

 **How to Find These Deals:**